Table of Contents

 Output Gain Factor

-The first difference between these two tubes is their output gain factor.
-The 12AX7 has a gain factor of 100, while the 12AT7 only has a gain factor of 60.
+The biggest distinction between these two tubes is their output gain factor.
+The 12AX7 has a gain factor of 100.
+While the 12AT7 only has a gain factor of 60.

 This means that the 12AX7 will amplify your signal 40% more than the 12AT7.
 This can be good or bad depending on what you are trying to achieve.

 For example, if you are using a boost pedal to push your amp into overdrive, then you would want to use the 12AX7.
-This is because it will amplify the signal more and give you more distortion.
+This is because it will amplify the signal more.
+But it will also give you more distortion.

-However, if you are trying to get a cleaner guitar sound with little distortion, then the 12AT7 would be a better choice.
-This is because it will not amplify the signal as much, which would not drive the circuit into distortion comparatively.
+Are you trying to get a cleaner guitar sound with little distortion?
+Then the 12AT7 would be a better choice.
+This is because it will not amplify the signal as much.
+It would not drive the circuit into distortion comparatively.

 Plate Dissipation Rating